St. Paul's Institution: From the First World War to the outbreak of the Second

 In the years following 1914, when Rev. Bro.
 Adrian Edmund replaced Rev. Bro.
 Basilian, St. Paul's grew under a succession of directors.
 The acquisition of neighbouring buildings relieved the congestion in the original blocks, which were now reserved for residential purposes, offices and a library.

 Rev. Bro.
 Lewis Edward raised a temporary hall, made of wood, for concerts, assemblies and badminton.
-Bro Edward was a great sportsman - the St. Paul's Athletic Association (SPAA) won the premier state football trophy, the Hose Cup, for three straight years.
+Bro Edward was a great sportsman - the St. Paul's Athletic Association (SPAA) won the premier state football trophy, the Hose Cup, for three consecutive seasons.
 A permanent school hall was built during the Directorship of Bro.
 Joseph Brophy.
 He also purchased a large bungalow from Towkay Siow Kon Chia and a large shophouse in Jalan Tuan Sheikh for conversion into additional classrooms.

 Bro.
 Joseph's improvements, coming on earlier architectural initiatives by Rev. Bro.
 Barnitus Kennedy (1930–31) and Rev. Bro.
 John Lynam (1931–33), shaped the school quadrangle into a fine set of modern buildings as the 1930s wore on.
 A small playing field was devised by removing some old buildings, although the need for a proper-sized field was still felt.

 The improving facilities were matched by a rising enrolment, which reached 550 in the 1920s.
 Many pupils were boarders-boys from outside Seremban who stayed in the school itself.
 To cater for the waxing student population, the number of teaching staff - especially Lay Masters - rose proportionally.
 By 1933 there were more than 550 students - at which plateau student numbers stabilised till after the War.